kadougherty/census_healthinsurance/README.md

 3. https://api.census.gov/data/2019/acs/acs1/pums/variables

-Calls are made with python code written in utils.py[utils.py ] by using this address https://api.census.gov/data/2019/acs/acs1/pums/ followed by a query statement
+Calls are made with python code written in utils.py[utils.py] by using this address https://api.census.gov/data/2019/acs/acs1/pums/ followed by a query statement

 ## Repo organization
+Python code written for data retrieval, wrangling, exploration, and modelling is organized in Jupyter notebooks.
+Notebooks are numbered consecutively, as they were run for the project.

+1. Data Wrangling[1.census_healthinsurance_datawrangling.ipynb]
+2. Defining variables
+3. Exploration Data Analysis
+4. Preprocessing for Model Development
+5. Modelling and Modelling Selection
+6. Assessing the Final Model